 The River Rock Inn is Mariposa’s oldest hotel, with one structure dating back to 1891.
 Offering nine rooms including four suites, the charming and chic, newly-renovated property offers contemporary value and style.
 Guests enjoy the lush outdoor patio and an on-site coffee shop, Sticks Coffee, Mariposa’s newest roaster.
 Owners Stephanie and Keith Erikson both worked in Yosemite National Park and love to share their recommendations.
 Steps from local shops, museums and restaurants lining the history-gilt streets of this Gold Rush town, guests should not miss The Alley, a wine and beer pub with craft beer on tap and artisanal pizza.
 Looking to work out?
 Passes to Mountain Fitness Mariposa are included with rooms.
 Pet friendly, too!

 Well, it’s been quite a year.
-Taking the opportunity to “pivot” to an wellness-inspired destination is good for body & mind.
+Taking the opportunity to “pivot” to a wellness-inspired destination is good for body & mind.
 Now more than ever, your “holistic” holiday is well-deserved!
 Yosemite Mariposa offers an abundance of inviting accommodations to get you there.
 (Pro tip: book early for best selection and rates.)
-So, take a cleansing breath or two and finish strong with a relaxing and rejuvenating Yosemite holiday getaway.
+So, take a cleansing breath or two and finish strong with a relaxing and rejuvenating Yosemite winter vacation.

 Whether your preference lean toward the simplicity of staying close to the out of doors, or you’re looking for a winter lodging basecamp with all the amenities, Yosemite Mariposa County has something to delight you this winter season.